-This policy applies to any student or employee who experiences prohibited sexual harassment by an employee in University education programs or activities.
+This policy applies to any student or employee who experiences prohibited sexual harassment (as defined by this policy) by an employee in University education programs or activities.
 This includes locations, events, or circumstances over which the University exercised substantial control over both the Respondent and the context in which the sexual harassment occurs, and also includes any building owned or controlled by a student organization that is officially recognized by the University.
-The University has other policies and procedures that may be applicable if the conduct does not meet the definition of prohibited sexual harassment under this policy or otherwise falls within the scope of this policy, including the Discrimination, Harassment, and Retaliation Prevention Policy for Employees.
+The University has other policies and procedures that may be applicable if the conduct does not meet the definition of prohibited sexual harassment under this policy or otherwise falls outside the scope of this policy, including the Discrimination, Harassment, and Retaliation Prevention Policy and the Student Policy on Sexual Harassment Prohibited by Senate Bill 493.

-This Policy also applies to all students, although alleged violations of this policy and disciplinary action involving students shall be conducted and determined in accordance with the Student Conduct Code and/or the Student Sexual Misconduct Policy.
+This Policy also applies to all students, although the University reserves the right to process alleged violations of this policy and disciplinary actions involving students against employees in accordance with the Student Conduct Code and/or the Student Policy on Sexual Harassment Prohibited by Title IX.

-All employees (faculty and staff) must cooperate fully with investigations in a timely manner undertaken by persons charged with conducting the inquiry except if otherwise prohibited by law, e.g. investigations and fact-finding under the Student Sexual Misconduct Policy and the Policy on Sexual Harassment Prohibited by Title IX.
+All employees must cooperate fully with investigations in a timely manner undertaken by persons charged with conducting the inquiry, e.g. investigations and fact-finding under the Student Sexual Misconduct Policy and the Policy on Sexual Harassment Prohibited by Title IX.

 IV.
-Prohibited Sexual Harassment
+Sexual Harassment Definitions